 German immigrants in Cincinnati started arriving in the 1830s, but the biggest influx came in the 1880s, according to the Hamilton County Genealogical Society.

-A neighborhood of Cincinnati was named Over-The-Rhine in a reference to the German river.
+A neighborhood of Cincinnati was named Over-The-Rhine in reference to the German river.
 Residents equated crossing the Miami & Erie Canal with crossing the Rhine into Germany.
 The influx of German immigrants to land north of this canal was driven by cheaper rental prices for the gardens and farms.
 Germans would eventually build the neighborhood into a bustling community.

 German immigrants often kept their language, using it in churches, schools and four German-language newspapers.
 Beer gardens, clubs, restaurants, saloons and theaters began to appear that preserved their heritage.
 By the turn of the 20th century, many residents of the area were German-Americans.